Yangon- Bagan- Yangon (4 days/ 3 nights)

 Day 1: Yangon

-Explore commercial Yangon, the largest city in Myanmar with a population of over 5 million.
+Yangon is a fascinating town to explore, it is the largest city in Myanmar with a population of over 5 million.
 Its tree lined wide avenues, shady green parks and beautiful lakes give Yangon the reputation of one of the most charming and lively cities in Asia.

 The orientation tour of Yangon includes Sule Pagoda, quite unusual in that its octagonal shape extends right up to the bell and inverted bowl, the City Hall and colonial buildings.
 Visit Chaukhtatkyi Pagoda – which houses a spectacular 70 meters long reclining Buddha, a photo stop at the distinctive Karaweik Hall and Royal Barge on the Kandawgyi Royal Lake.